 - Cardiac Delayed Rectifier Potassium Channel Protein 3

 The product of this gene belongs to the potassium channel KCNE family.
 Potassium ion channels are essential to many cellular functions and show a high degree of diversity, varying in their electrophysiologic and pharmacologic properties.
 This gene encodes a transmembrane protein known to associate with the product of the KVLQT1 gene to form the delayed rectifier potassium channel.
 Mutation in this gene are associated with both Jervell and Lange-Nielsen and Romano-Ward forms of long-QT syndrome.
 Alternatively spliced transcript variants encoding the same protein have been identified. [provided by RefSeq, Jul 2008]

 GeneCards Summary for KCNE1 Gene

 KCNE1 (Potassium Voltage-Gated Channel Subfamily E Regulatory Subunit 1) is a Protein Coding gene.
 Diseases associated with KCNE1 include Jervell And Lange-Nielsen Syndrome 2 and Long Qt Syndrome 5.
-Among its related pathways are Cardiac conduction and Vascular smooth muscle contraction.
-GO annotations related to this gene include voltage-gated potassium channel activity and delayed rectifier potassium channel activity.
+Among its related pathways are Cardiac conduction and Aldosterone synthesis and secretion.
+Gene Ontology (GO) annotations related to this gene include voltage-gated potassium channel activity and delayed rectifier potassium channel activity.
 An important paralog of this gene is KCNE1B.

 UniProtKB/Swiss-Prot for KCNE1 Gene